Men's Health

 If You're Average Risk (The Sweet Spot at 50)

 This is most of us.
-The key is getting that baseline specific antigen PSA test between 45-50.
+The key is getting that baseline specific antigen PSA test at age 45-50.
 This single blood sample can shape your entire screening future.
 It's like your credit score for prostate health—one number that predicts so much.

 The "Am I Too Old?"
 Question

 Here's what nobody tells you: it's not about your age, it's about your future.
-A small, untreated prostate cancer in its early stage typically takes 10+ years to become life-threatening.
+A small, untreated prostate cancer in its early stage will typically become life-threatening after 10+ years.

 But if you're 65 with serious heart disease or other major health issues?
 The maths changes.
 Have an honest conversation with your doctor about what makes sense for you.